 Vryheid Railway Precinct Plan Initiative funded by the KZN DEDT discussions have been kick started with Transnet Properties and Transnet Freight Rail for release of prime land around the railway station for industrial development in response to interest receive from existing and potential new investors and the identified need to effect the regeneration of the Vryheid Town Centre and release its potential as the economic hub of the ZDM.
-It appeared in the 2 meetings held so far that Transnet has made many attempts to also release current residential areas to the ownership of the municipality and is prepared to pay for the proclamation of the two residential areas (Hardy Town and Parkville) as townships and also upgrade services to municipal standards. the Railway Station in the Vryheid Town Centre in WARD 7 an opportunity to regenerate the town centre and attract investment and improve spatial planning of the town centre.
+It appeared in the 2 meetings held so far that Transnet has made many attempts to also release current residential areas to the ownership of the municipality and is prepared to pay for the proclamation of the two residential areas (Hardy Town and Parkville) as townships and also upgrade services to the Railway Station in the Vryheid Town Centre in WARD 7 an opportunity to regenerate the town centre and attract investment and improve spatial planning of the town centre.
 Vryheid has a population of over 240000.
 The project has potential to create significant jobs and economic empowerment opportunities with investors having committed to investing provided that there is proper planning.
 The development of the precinct area around the railway station is considered as catalytic project.
-The precinct plan will provide a strategic and practical framework to guide the release of land around railway station and infrastructure for a mixed use development driven by light industrial development and residential development in such a manner that the integrity and efficient of its infrastructure whilst at the same time playing a role in the economic regeneration of the town.Transnet Properties keen to shared non-core assets to better uses and keep what can still be used by Transnet Freight Rail -- -- ---------------------------------- -- -- -- -- --- -- railway infrastructure, which is key to the sustainable economy of the Abaqulusi can be protected.
+The of its infrastructure whilst at the same time playing a role in the economic regeneration of the town.Transnet Properties keen to shared non-core assets to better uses and keep what can still be used by Transnet Freight Rail -- -- ---------------------------------- --- -- -- -- -- -- railway infrastructure, which is key to the sustainable economy of the Abaqulusi can be protected.
 Zululand District Municipality Ngome Tea Estate Revival the 500 hectare Ngome Tea Estate.
 Nongoma DEDT, COGTA,DAE,DTI This existing facility is located in the Nongoma area and was a vibrant and supplying quality tea product to several markets.
 There was also large scale jobs (labourforce of 1000) generated until minimum wage laws and a strong affected competitiveness in the global market.
 Nongoma is one of the most impoverished areas in the district.
 The facility could also serve as a tourist drawcard.
 Potential exists to revitalise the tea estate and produce a premium or differentiated product for the domestic market.
 Potential exists to develop restaurants and accommodation to strengthen tourist Infrastructure of this estate exists including tea garden.
-Land is owned by the state

-DDOMOTING W attraction.
-G. PROMOTING IN Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits benefits Н. ALIGNED TO (O R LOCALISING) PROVI NCIAL AND NATIONAL PRIORITIE S Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits I. PROMOTING SU JSTAINABILITY OF TH E ENVIRONMENT Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits
+Land is owned by the state attraction.
+G. G. PROMOTING INTEGRATION OF PLANNING AND DEVELOPMENT (IDPS) Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits Н. ALIGNED TO (OR LOCALISING) PROVINCIAL AND NATIONAL PRIORITIES Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits I. PROMOTING SU JSTAINABILITY OF THI E ENVIRONMENT Municipality Project Name Project Description Location Ward Required funding Proposed Lead Department Brief Profile of Beneficiaries or Benefits oPhongolo Finding or programmental Assessment and Environmental Assessment and Environmental Assessment and Environmental Management Plan of our Phongolo Local Municipality is situated in an environmentally sensitive area that need to be protected for the benefit of it's residents and the broader community of XEN, swaziland and Mymanianga.
+Areas for various land uses including development and protection need to be identified.
+The municipality is in the process of fulfilling it's legal amadate to prepare a spatial Development Plan and a Land use Management System.
+Banagement System.
+De ST, COSTA or Phongolo I have a 149548 and 104 settlements.
+The urbnogolo Municipal area largely comprises of traditional areas with its tribal land patterns and high destremants and high dest -- --